Do you struggle with writing friendly reminder emails?

 As we’ve mentioned earlier, the first session took place last Saturday at 5 p.m.
 CST.

-We were sorry to hear you have been unable to attend the first session, and we appreciate you letting us know.
+We were sorry to hear that you were unable to attend the first session, and we appreciate you letting us know.

-As a quick reminder, in the future, please make sure to follow our cancellation policy, which requires a 24-hour advance notice so we can reassign the seat to the next person on our waiting list.
+As a reminder, in the future, please make sure to follow our cancellation policy, which requires 24 hours’ advance notice, so we can reassign the seat to the next person on our waiting list.

 Thank you for your understanding.